Mujeres, Arte y Resistencia

 Wherever she goes in the United States, people ask De La Riza where she’s from.

 “I’ll say, ‘Well, I’m from … the desert land, vast and flat the palm of my hand, brown and rough like my hand when it’s dry.
 Why, I say I’m from long family parties and sun and moon ceremonies, drums beating in the distance.”

-But those aren’t the answers people want.
+But those aren’t the answers people want, she says.
 They want to know if she’s “American.”

 She dug up family stories beginning with her beloved grandmother, who migrated to Ciudad Juárez from Chihuahua City to help her family financially when she was just 16 years old.
 She crossed the border every day to work in El Paso as a maid.